 Teachers and money is something that is not often discussed in the staffroom, apart the ongoing teachers’ pay rise discussion.
 Public perception seems to be that we have a cheek asking for pay rise, when we are already in, what some consider, a well-paid profession.
 A classroom teacher in Scotland, at the top of the scale, will earn just over £36,000 in 2019.
 With this being around £7,000-8,000 over the average monthly UK salary, many think that teachers should have no money worries.

 Teachers are struggling with their money, just like many other people in the UK.

 Why is this?

 It’s because it’s not about how much we earn, but about how much disposable income we have after our basic needs are paid for.
-The costs of being a teacher, can be greater than in some other professions, which gives us less disposable income.
+The costs of being a teacher, can be greater than in some other professions, giving us less disposable income.

-Firstly, we pay more into our pensions than many other people.
-Contributions start at 7.2% and go up to 11.9%, which means a fair chunk of a teacher’s salary goes towards their retirement plans.
-In the new auto-enrollment pension scheme, the minimum contribution level for employees is currently 1%, rising to 3% in 2018, and 5% in 2019.
+Firstly, we pay more into our pensions than many others.
+Contributions are between 7.2% and 11.9%, meaning a fair chunk of a teacher’s salary goes towards their retirement plans.
+In the new auto-enrollment pension scheme, the minimum contribution level for employees is currently 3%, rising to 5% shortly.
 Obviously, we will see the benefit of paying more into our pensions when we retire, but it is still a factor in why many of us are struggling to live on our current salaries.